 In Hong Kong we stayed in Kowloon and went by ferry to the mainland daily with the odd (JETSET) tour in between.

-Of course I flogged this stuff off at Moulitatas – Robyn’s shop in Fremantle a few years later as who needs such warm clothing in Fremantle?
+Of course I flogged this stuff off at Moulitatas – Robyn’s shop in Fremantle a few years later as who needs a long leather coat in Fremantle?

 Kim and I didn’t miss a moment and saw the HK markets at night went to the top of the hill and did what people do in HK.